Polyether ether ketone

-Polyether ether ketone (PEEK) is a colourless organic thermoplastic polymer in the polyaryletherketone (PAEK) family, used in engineering applications.
-The polymer was first developed in November 1978, later being introduced to the market by Victrex PLC, then Imperial Chemical Industries (ICI) in the early 1980s.
+Polyether ether ketone (PEEK) is a beige coloured organic thermoplastic polymer in the polyaryletherketone (PAEK) family, used in engineering applications.
+It was invented in November 1978 and brought to market in the early 1980s by part of Imperial Chemical Industries (ICI), the PEEK division was acquired through a management buyout, giving rise to Victrex PLC.

 Synthesis

 PEEK polymers are obtained by step-growth polymerization by the dialkylation of bisphenolate salts.
 Typical is the reaction of 4,4'-difluorobenzophenone with the disodium salt of hydroquinone, which is generated in situ by deprotonation with sodium carbonate.
 The reaction is conducted around 300 °C in polar aprotic solvents - such as diphenyl sulfone.

 Properties

 PEEK is a semicrystalline thermoplastic with excellent mechanical and chemical resistance properties that are retained to high temperatures.
 The processing conditions used to mould PEEK can influence the crystallinity and hence the mechanical properties.
 Its Young's modulus is 3.6 GPa and its tensile strength is 90 to 100 MPa.
 PEEK has a glass transition temperature of around 143 °C (289 °F) and melts around 343 °C (662 °F).
 Some grades have a useful operating temperature of up to 250 °C (482 °F).
 The thermal conductivity increases nearly linearly with temperature between room temperature and solidus temperature.
 It is highly resistant to thermal degradation, as well as to attack by both organic and aqueous environments.
 It is attacked by halogens and strong Brønsted and Lewis acids, as well as some halogenated compounds and aliphatic hydrocarbons at high temperatures.
 It is soluble in concentrated sulfuric acid at room temperature, although dissolution can take a very long time unless the polymer is in a form with a high surface-area-to-volume ratio, such as a fine powder or thin film.
 It has high resistance to biodegradation.